tmr-ai/Clochip/client/clochip/README.md

 ## Run App on your device:

-1. Run a single to install the App:
+1. Run a terminal command to install the App:

     `npm install`